Using a VPN to protect your privacy and your connection’s security is a good thing, but what if you can’t connect to a VPN on public WiFi?

 The list can go on and on.
 Basically, without a VPN on public WiFi networks, you’re highly exposed to cyber threats or risky data theft attacks.

-Final thoughts on connecting to VPN on public WiFi
+Final thoughts on connecting to a VPN on public WiFi

 To sum it up, having a VPN on public WiFi is no longer a luxury, but a necessity, considering the number of cyber threats (and cyber-criminals) freely roaming around the Internet.

-However, some networks can block your attempts of using a VPN while you’re connected to them.
+However, some networks can block your attempts to use a VPN while you’re connected to them.
 If that happens, don’t worry, and remember: